DDudka9/freeda/README.md

 Windows
 -------

 FREEDA is not available for Windows.
 However, it is easy to run FREEDA from a free Virtual Machine running Linux inside a Windows computer.
 Setting up a Virtual Machine takes minutes.
-See Documentation: LINK to Github Pages
+See Documentation: [https://ddudka9.github.io/freeda/](https://ddudka9.github.io/freeda/)